 It was very cold and damp and four ponies were transported there each week, again in the evening.
 The first pony I rode at Rossway was called Lemon, a lovely grey Dartmoor pony lent by a neighbour to Rossway each Thursday.

 Other ponies I remember were Lollipop, Merrylegs, and Rosie, all bought in by other helpful owners.
 During those first few years I remember going on a trip to the Royal Tournament at Earls Court and we all travelled together in two Landrovers and sat about three rows behind the Queen; it was very grand.
 I think this must have been about 1972.

 I also remember going to Pony Club Camp with Rosie which was hard work with feeding, grooming, mucking out, cleaning tack and, of course, riding.
-I get a little stiff now and my disability does not give me the same confidence as I had back then but my enjoyment as soon as I get mounted is the same now as it was then.
+I get a little stiff now and my disability sadly prevents me from riding any longer, but my memories are as fresh as ever”.

 DONATE & VOLUNTEER